Saturday, June 4, 2011

 With the team now relocating, and never having won a playoff game in it's history, this will now remain as the greatest moment in team history.

 Tuesday, May 31, 2011

-Goaltender Cecil "Tiny" Thompson, born on this date in 1903, was the oldest of the two Thompson brothers, arriving three years before his brother Paul, who played left wing and became the first player to ever score a goal against his own brother!
+Goaltender Cecil "Tiny" Thompson, born on this date in 1903, was the oldest of the two Thompson brothers, arriving three years before his brother Paul Thompson, who played left wing and became the first player to ever score a goal against his own brother!

 His nickname "Tiny", acquired when he was still a teenager, was in jest, as he was the tallest player on the team at 5' 10".

 Thompson's junior career began with the Calgary Monarchs in the 1919-20 season at the age of 16.
 As a 17-year-old, he played for the Calgary Pacific Grain club in the Calgary City Senior Hockey League.
 Back in junior hockey for 1921-22, he tended goal for the Bellevue Colts of the Alberta Junior Hockey League and remained in Bellevue for the next two seasons with the Bellevue Bulldogs of the Alberta Senior Hockey League.

 The 1919-20 Calgary Monarchs

 He moved to the United States to compete for the Duluth Hornets in the United States Amateur Hockey Association in 1924-25 before relocating a couple hours south to Minneapolis for the next three seasons to play for the Minneapolis Millers in the now renamed American Hockey Association.
 Thompson caught the eye of the NHL with his 1927-28 season with a stellar 28-7-5 record and a 1.23 goals against average.